Bloody hell, Mum is yelling AGAIN.

 7.45pm – Somewhere over Europe

-So far on this ‘trip of a lifetime’ there’s been a lot of sitting around.
-In cars, in airports, and now in the arse-end of a plane.
-I’d planned on killing journey time reading Bill Bryson’s ‘Down Under’ book, but on the first page he points out that there are more things to kill you in Australia than anywhere else on Earth.
-That it’s full of the world’s most dangerous snakes, mammals and insects, and that even the fluffiest of caterpillars can kill you “with a single toxic nip.”
-I’ve had to put it down as I was getting palpitations.
-What the hell am I doing going there by choice?
+So far on this ‘trip of a lifetime’ I’ve done a lot of sitting.
+In cars, in airports, and now in the arse-end of a Boeing 787.
+I’d planned on killing time reading Bill Bryson’s book ‘Down Under’, but on the first page he explains that there are more things to kill you in Australia than anywhere else on Earth and that even the fluffiest of caterpillars can kill you “with a single toxic nip.”
+I’ve put it down as I was getting palpitations.

-We’ve only been out of Essex a few hours and I can already feel the weight beginning to lift from my shoulders.
-I’ve broken into spontaneous whistling twice already (Rachel is counting, which is not a good sign), and although I’m not yet as good as I could be, I’m nowhere near as bad as I was.
+We’ve only been out of Essex a few hours and I can already feel the weight lifting.
+I’ve broken into spontaneous whistling twice already (Rachel is counting, which is not a good sign) and although I’m not yet as good as I could be, I’m nowhere near as bad as I was.
 Besides, who could possibly stay miserable with Bev sitting next to them?
+She’s such a ditz!
+The pilot just made an announcement and she got a bit over excited.

-“Ooh, listen!” she just shouted, excited at an announcement from the pilot.
-“We’re about to land in Hong Kong!
+“We’re about to land in Hong Kong?
 I had NO idea that was in Australia!”

 Never miss an update!